RockLib/RockLib.Messaging/docs/Kafka.md

 - messageTimeoutMs (optional, defaults to 10000)
   - Local message timeout.
 This value is only enforced locally and limits the time a produced message waits for successful delivery.
 A time of 0 is infinite.
 This is the maximum time librdkafka may use to deliver a message (including retries).
 Delivery error occurs when either the retry count or the message timeout are exceeded.

-And the second has the following parameters:
+The second has the following parameters:

 - name
   - The name of the instance of KafkaSender.